 5. All abilities welcome!
 No matter what your fitness level or injuries, kettle bell workouts are suited for you, the possibilities of exercises are endless and can be tailored for all abilities.
 All kettle bell exercises have progressions and regressions making each exercise as hard or easy for someone as they like challenging them and building confidence along the way.

-If you’re interested in kettle bells and want to give them a try enquire below for your 2 sessions for the price of 1 (£55) in Welwyn Garden City.
+If you’re interested in kettle bells and want to give them a try enquire below.

 Reformer Pilates Instructor, Personal Trainer and Therapist